Make It Last: How to Wash Tie Dye Shirts

-- Let the Dye Marinate — Don’t wash your shirt for at least 24 hours after dying it.
-The longer you wait, the more time the dye will have to set into the fabric.
+- Let the Dye Marinate — One step is to avoid washing your shirt for at least 24 hours after dyeing it.
+The longer you wait, the more time the dye will have to set into the fabric, creating more vibrant colors.

-- Wash It On Its Own — When you’re ready to wash, put it in the washing machine by itself or with other similarly colored tie-dyed shirts.
+- Wash It on Its Own — When you’re ready to wash, put it in the washing machine by itself or with other similar colors or tie-dyed items.
 Wash using the hot water setting and mild detergent.
 This will help prevent excess dye from staining your other clothes.
 When you’re done, wring it out under running water and make sure the water runs clear.
 This indicates that all loose dye has been rinsed.

-- Choose the Right Laundry Detergent — Using a color-safe detergent is important because it helps enhance the rinsing process and reduces the amount of excess dye in the fabric.
+- Choose the Right Laundry Detergent — Using a color-safe detergent rather than a regular laundry detergent is important because it helps enhance the rinsing process and reduces the amount of excess dye in the fabric.
 The very first wash should be done with a high-concentration synthrapol detergent in your top-loading machine (this type of laundry detergent is not suitable for front-loading washers).

-- Wash with Care — The next few times you wash your tie-dye shirts, you may want to wash them separately just in case the colors continue to bleed.
+- Wash with Care — The next few times you wash your tie-dye shirts, you may want to wash them separately to avoid color bleeding.
 Turn your shirt inside out before putting it in the washer.
 By washing your shirt inside out, you will reduce the amount of fading outside the shirt.
 Wash using cold water to prevent dyes from bleeding and be sure to use a gentle detergent formulated to work in cold water.

 - Don’t Give It the Chance to Bleed — Don’t leave your wet shirts in the washing machine for too long after the cycle has completed.
 If you let your wet tie-dye shirts sit, you’ll give colors time to bleed out.
 When possible, dry your shirts on a clothesline indoors or in the shade.
 Remember: Sunlight fades bright colors.
 Avoid drying in the dryer after the first washing, if possible.

-Avoid Certain Products — Unfortunately, certain laundry products you love are not the best choice for your tie dye T-shirts.
-Avoid using anything that could alter the color of your garments, such bleach, as this will remove pigment and ruin your elaborate color pattern.
+Avoid Certain Products — Unfortunately, certain laundry products you love are not the best choice for your tie-dye t-shirts.
+Avoid using anything that could alter the color of your garments, such as bleach, as this will remove pigment and ruin your elaborate color pattern.
 Fabric softener should also be on the no-fly list.